 On a short trip to Morocco in 2012, I encountered my first “hose” (a.k.a. “bum gun”).
 On my travels through Iran in 2014 I really learned the way of the hose in combo with squat toilets.
 This time there was really no way around it, but as an 8-year-old vacationing in rural France with my parents, I cried every time the only option was a squat toilet.
 Toilet paper can be a tough find in some places, but I always carry some backup paper with me.

 Where I’m from we always flush everything away through our fancy seat-toilets without a care.
 For 19 years of my life, I had never seen a clogged toilet in my Passport Nation.
-Their toilets are resilient and its flushes are powerful.
+Their toilets are resilient and their flushes are powerful.
 That was until I started studying, lived in a shared amenities apartment and the yearly carnival happened.
 Some visitor tried flushing the unflushable and we all had to suffer the consequences.
 The next day someone came by to fix it.

 Back to Latin America, the situation is a lot more fragile over here.
 I’ve noticed that it takes up a lot of mental space if I can’t just assume I can go to the baño anytime I please.
 The planning involved takes away the ability to relax about a basic bodily function.
 I know I’ll never take a functioning toilet for granted again.